renaissance-publishing/renaissance/content/chapters/05-languages.md

         differences between regional dialects, especially between the eastern and western Kingdoms.
       - Group HHED

+  - Shaded Speech: the common language of the Shaded Sea People.
+    - Group HHED

   - Songspeak: the imitation-based language spoken by the Brightfeathers.